turingschool/backend-curriculum-site/module1/lessons/ruby_data_types_new.md

 * Speak to a few common methods for each data type.
 * Be able to reference Ruby Docs in order to determine what an object's method does.

 ## Agenda

 - 5 min - Warm up
 - 10 min - Ruby Docs Overview / Task overview / Move to Groups
 - 15 min - Work in First Group
-- 10 min - Work in Second Group
+- 15 min - Work in Second Group
 - 5 min - Break
-- 20 min - Presentations
+- 5 min - Presentations
-- 5 min - Break
+- 5 min - Presentations
+- 15 min - Instructor Recap, Notecards
-- 10 min - Instructor Recap
+- 10 min - CFU

 ## Integers & Floats
 * Integers are numbers without decimals, both positive and negative